FluxionNetwork/fluxion/README.md

 Fluxion GUI

 ## Support us !
-If you want to support us in a financial way, please do it.
-Here is our bitcoin wallet: 13GCwkenWVqcCV39pRNz2Aq7tvMxKc3cBH
+Fluxion is not intended to make money anyway if you want to support us in a financial way, please do it.
+Here is our bitcoin wallet: 1EL4asZh5bsdtt7ECwLQmypeyC2e1TqvmW
 ## :book: How it works
 * Scan the networks.
 * Capture a handshake (can't be used without a valid handshake, it's necessary to verify the password)